danachen/Javascript/notes/OBJECTS.md

 }
   // logs "widget : 400", "gear : 80", "crank : 375", "lever : 870"

 // 2.
-A `for...in` loop, itereates over property names in `products` object for (var product in products) {
+A `for...in` loop, iterates over property names in `products` object for (var product in products) {
   console.log(product + " : " + products[product]);
 }